bc-anaisabel/meta_analysis_climate_restor/README.md

  Climate extreme events are becoming more frequent and in particular severe droughts are already affecting forests' biodiversity and productivity [12].
 Hence it is not surprising that these events affect the success of restoration.
 However, these events are also getting more accurately predicted, and so knowing that there is a a strong association with restoration success, if a site has gone or will go through important drought events the restoration approach can contemplate for different conditions by adjusting the goals and choosing methods and species that are known to adapt to these conditions.

-### Soil characteristics
+### No clear patterns for drought and soil nutrients

-For the recovery metrics referring to soil characteristics (in this case nitrogen and nutrients) some of the results were less clear as the data were more dispersed.
-I found weak associations between general dryness and the recovery of soil nitrogen and nutrients (Figure 7).
-For the anomalies, here it appears that wetter conditions associated with less recovery, weakly for soil nitrogen but more clearly for soil nutrients (Figure 8).
-There was no association between CMI trends for nutrient recovery, but contrastingly to all other recovery metrics there was a strong association between decreases in CMI trends and lack of recovery (Figure 9).
+For the recovery metrics referring to soil characteristics (in this case nitrogen and other soil nutrients) some of the results were less clear as the data were more dispersed.
+I found weak associations of general dryness and increasing recovery of soil nitrogen and other nutrients (Figure 7).
+For the anomalies it was similar, it appears that wetter conditions associated with less recovery, weakly for  nitrogen but more clearly for other nutrients (Figure 8).
+Contrastingly to all other recovery metrics there was a strong association between drought trends and lack of soil nitrogen recovery (Figure 9).

 <p align="center">
   <img src="output/CMI_normal_nit_nut.png" width="800">